Student Special Programs

 • Be a California resident (or AB540/Dreamer)

-• Be a first-time college student
+• Must be a first-time college student (excluding dual enrollment coursework)

 Long Beach College Promise

 The Long Beach College Promise (LBCP) extends the promise of a college education to every student in the Long Beach Unified School District to create a more vibrant community.
 The LBCP aims to fulfill the academic potential of all youth by offering guidance and continuous support along every step of the student experience, from pre-K through college and onto career and life.
-The LBCP creates a culture of academic expectations, increases college readiness, improves graduation rates among Long Beach students, and raises the educational attainment rates of the entire Southern California region.

 The Long Beach College Promise is a First-Year Experience (FYE) program for direct high school matriculants from Long Beach Unified School District.
 LBCP also extends to Mayfair, St. Anthony and St. Joseph high schools.